vitalyops/tennis-reservations/README.md

 # Tennis reservations

-Build a simple web server where people can reserve an hourly time slot to play tennis on a single tennis court.
+A simple web server where users can reserve an hourly time slot to play tennis on a single tennis court.
 This tennis court is open every day from 10am to 10pm which gives tennis players 12 hours of play time each day.

-## Development

-1. Clone the repository `git clone https://github.com/nilgradisnik/tennis-reservations.git`
-2. Create a new branch `git checkout -b my-work`
-3. Commit your changes `git add --all; git commit -a`
-4. Push your changes `git push`
-5. Create a pull request on github

 ## API

-Use [Flask](http://flask.pocoo.org/) Python web framework.
-Server should implmement [REST API](http://www.restapitutorial.com/) which will respond to HTTP requests.
+Uses [Flask](http://flask.pocoo.org/) Python web framework.
+Serve employs a REST API and responds to HTTP requests.

 ## `GET /`